List of open-source video games

 This is a list of notable open-source video games.
 Open-source video games are assembled from and are themselves open-source software, including public domain games with public domain source code.
 This list also includes games in which the engine is open-source but other data (such as art and music) is under a more restrictive license.

 Open engine and free data

-The games in this table are developed under a free and open-source license with free content which allows reuse, modification and commercial redistribution of the whole game.
-Licenses can be public domain, GPL, BSD, Creative Commons, zlib, MIT, Artistic License or other (see the comparison of Free and open-source software and the Comparison of free and open-source software licenses).
+The games in this table are developed under one or more free and open-source software license with free content which allows reuse, modification and commercial redistribution of the whole game.
+Licenses can be public domain, GPL, BSD, Creative Commons, zlib, MIT, Artistic or other (see the comparison of Free and open-source software and the Comparison of free and open-source software licenses).